 Many statements made in this prospectus that are not statements of historical fact, including statements about our beliefs and expectations, are "forward-looking statements" within the meaning of Section 27A of the Securities Act and should be evaluated as such.
 Forward-looking statements include information concerning possible or assumed future results of operations, including descriptions of our business plan and strategies.
-These statements often include words such as "anticipate," "expect," "suggests," "plan," "believe," "intend," "estimates," "targets," "projects," "should," "could," "would," "would," "will," "forecast," and other similar expressions.
+These statements often include words such as "anticipate," "expect," "suggests," "plan," "believe," "intend," "estimates," "targets," "projects," "should," "could," "would," "may," "will," "forecast," and other similar expressions.
 These forward-looking statements are contained throughout this prospectus, including the sections entitled "Prospectus Summary," "Risk Factors," "Capitalization," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Business."
 We base these forward-looking statements or projections on our current expectations, plans and assumptions that we have made in light of our experience in the industry, as well as our perceptions of historical trends, current conditions, expected future developments and other factors we believe are appropriate under the circumstances and at such time.
-As you read and consider this prospectus, you should understand that these statements are not guarantees of performance or results.
-The forward-looking statements and projections are subject to and involve risks, uncertainties and assumptions and you should not place undue reliance on these forward-looking statements or projections.
-Although we believe that these forward-looking statements and projections are based on reasonable assumptions at the time they are made, you should be aware that many factors could affect our actual financial results of operations and could cause actual results to differ materially from those expressed in the forward-looking statements and projections include:
+As you read and consider this prospectus, supertaint that these statements are not guarantees of performance or results.
+The forward-looking statements are projections.
+Although we believe that these forward-looking statements and projections are subject to and involve risks, uncertainties and projections are based on reasonable assumptions at the time they are made, you should be aware that many factors could affect our actual financial results of operations and could cause actual results to differ materially from those expressed in the forward-looking statements and projections.
+Factors that may materially affect such forward-looking statements and projections include:

-- adverse developments in economic conditions and, particularly, in conditions in the automotive and transportation industries; - our inability to successfully execute on our growth strategy; - risks associated with our non-U.S. operations; - currency-related risks; - increased competition; - risks of the loss of any of our significant customers or the consolidation of MSOs, distributors and/or body shops; - price increases or interruptions in our supply of raw materials; - failure to develop and market new products and manage product life cycles; - · litigation and other commitments and contingencies; - significant environmental liabilities and costs as a result of our current and past operations or products, including operations or products related to our business prior to the Acquisition; - unexpected liabilities under any pension plans applicable to our employees; - risk that the insurance we maintain may not fully cover all potential exposures; - failure to comply with the anti-corruption laws of the United States and various international jurisdictions; - failure to comply with anti-terrorism laws and regulations and applicable trade embargoes; - business disruptions, security threats and security breaches; - · our ability to protect and enforce intellectual property rights; - intellectual property infringement suits against us by third parties; - our substantial indebtedness;
+- adverse developments in economic conditions and, particularly, in conditions in the automotive and transportation industries; - our inability to successfully execute on our growth strategy; - risks associated with our non-U.S. operations; - currency-related risks; - increased competition; - risks of the loss of any of our significant customers or the consolidation of MSOs, distributors and/or body shops; - price increases or interruptions in our supply of raw materials; - failure to develop and market new products and manage product life cycles; - litigation and other commitments and contingencies; - significant environmental liabilities and costs as a result of our current and past operations or products, including operations or products related to our business prior to the Acquisition; - unexpected liabilities under any pension plans applicable to our employees; - risk that the insurance we maintain may not fully cover all potential exposures; - failure to comply with the anti-corruption laws of the United States and various international jurisdictions; - · failure to comply with anti-terrorism laws and regulations and applicable trade embargoes; - business disruptions, security threats and security breaches; - our ability to protect and enforce intellectual property rights; - intellectual property infringement suits against us by third parties; - our substantial indebtedness;